-On today’s date in 1898, the Canadian Pacific Railway (CPR) bought the narrow gauge Columbia and Western Railway, which ran through southern British Columbia and would help to preserve Canadian sovereignty.
+On today’s date in 1898, the Canadian Pacific Railway (CPR) bought the narrow gauge Columbia and Western Railway, which ran through southern British Columbia and would help preserve Canadian sovereignty.

 The Columbia and Western Railway was built two years earlier by F. Augustus Heinze, a Montana mining promoter who later ran into financial troubles.

 On Feb.
 11, 1898, Heinze sold the Columbia and Western Railway and its land grant – plus his smelter at Trail Creek Landing on the Columbia River – for $806,000.

 “Ironically, as the unwanted smelter developed and purchased more mines in other regions of the province, the railroad became an important part of the operation,” reads an article entitled “Rossland: The Early Years of the Golden City” by the Royal BC Museum.